 The cost to diagnose the P0C53 GMC code is 1.0 hour of labor.
 The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
 Most auto repair shops charge between $75 and $150 per hour.

 The drive motor position sensor is monitored by the motor control module.
-The motor control module monitors the angular position, speed and direction of the drive motor generator rotor based upon the signals of the resolver-type position sensor.
-The position sensor contains a drive coil, two driven coils and an irregular shaped metallic rotor.
-The metallic rotor is mechanically attached to the shaft of the drive motor generator.
-At vehicle ON, the motor control module outputs a 7 volt ac, 10 kHz excitation signal to the drive coil.
-The drive coil excitation signal creates a magnetic field surrounding the two driven coils and the irregular shaped rotor.
+The motor control module monitors the angular position, speed, and direction of the drive motor rotor based upon the signals of the resolver-type position sensor.
+The position sensor contains a drive coil, two driven coils, and an irregular-shaped metallic rotor.
+The metallic rotor is mechanically attached to the shaft of the drive motor.
+At vehicle ON, the motor control module outputs a 7 V AC, 10 kHz excitation signal to the drive coil.
+The drive coil excitation signal creates a magnetic field surrounding the two driven coils and the irregular-shaped rotor.
 The motor control module then monitors the two driven coil circuits for return signals, often referred to as Sine and Cosine waveforms, abbreviated SIN and COS.
-The position of the irregular metallic rotor causes the magnetically-induced return signals of the driven coils to vary in size and shape.
-A comparison of the two driven coils signals allows the motor control module to determine the exact position, speed and direction of the drive motor generator rotor.
-The position sensor is a non-serviceable part of the drive motor assembly.
+The position of the irregular metallic rotor causes the magnetically induced return signals of the driven coils to vary in size and shape.
+A comparison of the two driven coil signals allows the motor control module to determine the exact position, speed, and direction of the drive motor rotor.
+The drive motor 1 position sensor is serviceable separately from the drive motor assembly.
 The Diagnostic Trouble Code (DTC) will be set when the circuit voltage is greater than 4.5 V.

 Need more information on how to fix the P0C53 GMC code?

 Get the p0c53 gmc code diagnosed by a professional: Find a repair shop in your area